 Generally, you work out the decline in value of a depreciating asset using either the prime cost or diminishing value method.
 Both methods are based on the effective life of an asset.
-For most depreciating assets, you choose whether to self-assess the effective life or to use the Commissioner's determination which can be found in Taxation Ruling TR 2000/18-Income tax: effective life of depreciating assets.
+For most depreciating assets, you choose whether to self-assess the effective life or use the Commissioner's determination which can be found in Taxation Ruling TR 2000/18 - Income tax: effective life of depreciating assets.
+To get this publication, see page 7.